qiuyuzhou/h2tun/README.md

-# HTTP/2 tunnel - A shadowsocks SIP003 plugin
+# HTTP/2 tunnel - A plugin for shadowsocks